-The 2016 AOWG Regulatory Guidance provides extended commentary on the topic, which the Appointed Actuary may wish to consider.
+The 2018 AOWG Regulatory Guidance provides extended commentary on the topic, which the Appointed Actuary may wish to consider.
 The Guidance notes that regulators expect the Schedule P reconciliation to include at least a mapping of the data groupings used in the analysis to Schedule P lines of business, along with detailed reconciliation of the data at the lowest possible/practical level of segmentation.
 The data should be compared after minimal necessary aggregation between the analysis and/or Schedule P lines of business.
 The AOWG Regulatory Guidance goes on to state that, if the reconciliation cannot be performed, the reasons should be noted in the Report.

-According to AOWG Regulatory Guidance, all data elements used in the analysis are to be included in the reconciliation:
+According to AOWG Regulatory Guidance, all data elements material to the analysis should be included in the reconciliation: